KishorDige2509/assignment_kishor/README.md

    * @apiNote This API takes ListingDTO as argument where details of fields are as follows:
    * start: zero indexed Integer value which denotes the page number
-   * length: non-zero number denoting total number of items per page
+   * length: non-zero positive number denoting total number of items per page
    * defaultSort: default sort column and direction (if not provided records will be sorted in ascending order by primary key value)
    * status: boolean value denoting active(true) or inactive(false) records